Conelike radiant structures: Introduction

-For nearly any sort of geometric structure, examples can be found on Lie groups.
 Section \ref{leftinvariantsection} constructs left-invariant conelike radiant structures on Lie groups.
 By Theorem \ref{killingnonnulltheorem}, with the adjoint orbit of a Killing anisotropic element of the Lie algebra of a Lie group there is a conelike radiant structure determined uniquely up to automorphism.
 This has interest independent of the main thrust of the article, as it associates a canonical geometric structure with every Killing anisotropic adjoint orbit.
 It should be contrasted with the theorem of Helmstetter \cite{Helmstetter} showing that a semisimple Lie group carries no flat affine structure (so in particular no flat radiant structure).

 In section \ref{3dsection} the three-dimensional unimodular Lie groups are given a uniform description in terms of real Clifford algebras and the conelike radiant structures on them obtained by applying the results of the preceding section are described in detail.
 The resulting radiant affine connections have purely antisymmetric Ricci tensor, so are in some sense as close to flat as is possible.
 As an example, it is explained how to construct from them the well-known Einstein-Weyl structures on the Berger spheres and their Lorentzian analogues on $SL(2, \rea)$.
-This gives a novel approach to constructing these Einstein-Weyl structures that grounds them in the classical affine/projective dichotomy.
+This gives a novel approach to constructing these Einstein-Weyl structures that grounds them in the classical affine/projective dichotomy and situates them in the landscape of statistical manifolds.